DanielleQuinn/RBarMUN/index.md

 > Do you have a suggestion for a future event?
 Would you like to host a tutorial, workshop, or demonstration?
 Are you willing to share a piece of code that you think might be useful to others, or a solution to a common problem?
 Let us know on our [facebook page](https://www.facebook.com/RBarMUN/)!
 Also follow us on Twitter [@RBarMUN](https://twitter.com/RBarMUN)!

+Thanks so much to everyone who came out on Monday!
+We had an all time attendance record, with almost 40 participants!
+We're excited to keep this momentum going, and will be updating this page and adding events for the rest of this semester.
+For anyone who couldn't make it on Monday, the code and cheat sheets can be found [here](https://github.com/DanielleQuinn/RBarMUN/tree/master/24Sept2018).

 ## Upcoming Events

+### 1 October 2018 - TBA

+## Past Events

 ### 24 September 2018 - Introduction to R and RStudio
 The Breezeway, 5:30 - 6:30
-A live-coding general introduction to R and RStudio, including installation, vocabulary, core concepts, basic R skills, and best practices.
+A live-coding general introduction to R and RStudio, including installation, vocabulary, core concepts, basic R skills, and best practices. [*Tutorial Material*](https://github.com/DanielleQuinn/RBarMUN/tree/master/24Sept2018).
-*Objectives:*
-- Navigate in RStudio
-- Create a .R script
-- Install and load packages
-- Assign values to objects
-- Use functions and supply arguments
-- Describe data classes and object structures
-- Include comments and sections in a .R script
-*Target Audience:* Beginners (but all are welcome!)
-*Prerequisites:* None (but please try to have R & RStudio installed)

-**Updated:** The data and cheat sheets for today can be found [here](https://github.com/DanielleQuinn/RBarMUN/tree/master/24Sept2018).
-All of the code we use tonight will be added later!

 ### 24 September 2018 - Co-Working Session
 The Breezeway, 6:30 - 7:30
 Work together in an informal setting to solve problems, help others troubleshoot their scripts, and learn new coding tricks and techniques.
-*Target Audience:* Everyone!

-## Past Events

 ### 7 June 2017 - Introduction to R and RStudio (Part II)